ClayShentrup/iris/README.md

 ### Heroku ###
-Heroku access is needed for loading realistic data from acceptance, staging, and production environments, as well as deploying to any of these environments.
+Heroku access is needed for loading realistic data from integration, staging, and production environments, as well as deploying to any of these environments.

 1. Obtain `eng-service@dabohealth.com` Heroku credentials from Passpack.
 2. Login from the command line: `heroku login`
-3. Add the Heroku repos:

-    for x in acceptance staging production; do git remote add ${x} git@heroku.com:iris-${x}.git; done
+3. Add the Heroku repos: `for x in integration staging production; do git remote add ${x} git@heroku.com:iris-${x}.git; done`

 ### Binaries and Binstubs ###
 In Rails 4, binaries (`rails`, `rake`, `rspec`) now live in `bin/`.
 You no longer need to prefix these commands with `bundle exec`.
 Instead, add `bin` to your `PATH` environment variable: